 The film's distributor, Columbia Pictures, predicted the film would end up with a three-day tally of about 15 million dollars, in line with industry forecasts before it opened.
 Columbia is a unit of Sony Corp.

 Incumbent champ, ''Why Did I Get Married?'' was second on Friday with about 3.4 million dollars.
 Based on its trajectory last weekend, writer/director/actor Tyler Perry's romantic comedy-drama should tally about 9.5 million dollars in its second round.
 The film was released by Lionsgate, a unit of Lions Gate Entertainment Corp.
+Studio estimates for the weekend will be issued today morning, followed by final data tomorrow.

 As for the other new releases, Box Office Mojo estimated Miramax Films' crime thriller ''Gone Baby Gone'' opened at No 6 with 1.9 million dollars, New Line Cinema's suspense drama ''Rendition'' at No 9 with 1.4 million dollars, and Paramount-DreamWorks' domestic tragedy ''Things We Lost in the Fire'' at No 15 with 505,000 dollars.